 Susan B. Anthony, one of the most important figures of the 19th century, was born in this house in 1820.
 Born into a Quaker family, Anthony was a staunch abolitionist, a supporter of temperance, and an advocate for women's rights.
 Over time, she became best known as one of the most significant leaders in the movement to pass laws that would recognize and guarantee women's right to vote.
 The house now serves as a small museum and is listed on the National Register of Historic Places.
 The house was built by Anthony's father in 1817.
 The museum features period items, literature, and memorabilia related to Susan's early life and legacy as a suffragist.
 Her Quaker upbringing is central to her life and work and is a central theme in the museum.
 Perhaps the most striking part of the museum is a visit to the room in which Susan was born.

-Constructed in 1807 and home to Margaret Fuller until the age of 16, this home become one of the first settlement houses in the United States in 1902.
+This historic house was constructed in 1807 by Timothy Fuller.
+His daughter Margaret Fuller was born at the house four years later and it became her home until the age of 16.
+The house became one of the first settlement houses in the United States in 1902.
 At that time, the staff of the Margaret Fuller House worked to help women who had recently arrived in the United States with a variety of services.
 Today, the historic home is still operating programs that fulfill the vision of Progressive reformers with an emphasis on education and social services.

 This marker commemorates the National Women's Conference on November 18-21, 1977, which was held here in the Hobby Center for the Performing Arts (then called the Sam Houston Coliseum).
 The conference was the first large-scale political gathering of women since the Women's Rights Convention in Seneca Falls, New York in 1848.
 Around 2,000 delegates from all fifty states and six territories participated, and between 15,000-20,000 others were present as observers.
 Generally speaking, the purpose of the conference was to address the discrimination against women.
 Participants assessed the role of women in American society by examining several issues including reproductive rights, sexual orientation, national healthcare, education reform, and the Equal Rights Amendment—the proposed amendment to the Constitution that would guarantee equal rights for all Americans regardless of gender.
 The conference produced a pamphlet called the National Plan of Action that listed 26 demands to improve women's lives.
 The conference contributed significantly to the women's rights movement and also to Houston's social and cultural development.